bloominstituteoftechnology/Whiteboard-Pairing/README.md

 is to get practice coming into a semi-stressful environment and being presented with a problem for which you don't know the answer, and have to think on your feet.
 If you practice the problem in advance, you'll lose out on that opportunity.
-There's no penalty at Lambda School if you don't get the answer.
+There's no penalty at BloomTech if you don't get the answer.
 Use the time to practice solving difficult problems from a cold start.

 ## A Note on Googling